mendix/docs/content/howto/extensibility/how-to-create-a-native-pluggable-widget.md

 ### 3.5 Adding a collapsible property

 We are close to a fully featured group box.
-Though there is one more feature that would be of high use for a Mendix developer: setting the initial state of being collapsed or not.
+Though there are two more features that would be of high use for a Mendix developer: setting whether the group box should be collapsible and setting the initial state of being collapsed or not.

 1. Head to **src/GroupBox.xml** and add a **collapsible** property underneath the **content** property: